 Citing Articles from Literature Resource Center & Lion

-Click the link below to see a document describing how to cite articles from Literature Resource Center and LION in MLA format (7th and 8th editions).
+Click the link below to see a document describing how to cite articles from Literature Resource Center and LION in MLA format (8th edition).

 Citing EBooks from Library Databases

-Click the link below to see how to cite a book from a library database in MLA format (7th & 8th editions).
+Click the link below to see how to cite a book from a library database in MLA format (8th edition).

 Paraphrasing and Summarizing

 In writing papers, you will often want to use exact quotes, especially when you cannot improve upon an author's original way of stating an idea.
 In those instances, of course, you should use the exact quotation, correctly citing it as the work of someone else.

 But a paper cannot be written by simply stringing together exact quotations from a number of authors.
 More often than not, in writing you will do more stating the ideas of others in your own words, that is you will paraphase or summarize those ideas of other people.

 Paraphrases and summaries of other people's ideas must also be cited, or you will be charged with plarigaism.
 Plagiarism is not just the using of other people's exact words without giving them credit, but also using their uniques ideas without citing them as the source.
 Because correct paraphrasing and summarizing can often be confusing to students, the Duquesne University Writing Center has created a handout on these topics.
 To see a PDF of it, click on the link below.